AChannui/TI-wi-sun-project/Senior_Project_Notes.md

 ## 10/19/2024

-successfully built kea with working reserved address - issue was that the reservation was global and not put inside the subnet - fixed the issue and moved it into subnet **NOTE** do not forget to rebuild the Docker when changing conf file
+successfully built kea with working reserved address - issue was that the reservation was global and not put inside the subnet. default reservation-state is all which ignores global reservations- fixed the issue and moved it into subnet **NOTE** do not forget to rebuild the Docker when changing conf file

 wrote new shell script to remove kea-conf.json and remake it with updated kea-conf.yml and builds the docker with the new kea-conf.json.
 The script then runs kea